top of page

 Common Signs You Need Sprinkler Repair

-• Dry, Brown Patches: If you see spots or strips of stressed grass, it’s a classic sign of uneven watering.
+• Dry, Brown Patches: Spots or strips of stressed grass are a classic sign of uneven watering.
 This could be from a clogged nozzle, a misaligned head, or a sprinkler that isn’t popping up correctly.

 • Puddles and Swampy Areas: Unexplained wet spots or muddy ground strongly suggest a leak.
 This might be a broken head, but it could also point to a more serious underground pipe break.

-• A Sudden Spike in Your Water Bill: A surprisingly high bill is a major red flag for a hidden leak or a valve that’s stuck open, running water 24/7.
+• A Sudden Spike in Your Water Bill: A surprisingly high bill is a major red flag for a hidden leak or a valve that’s stuck open, running water around the clock.

 • Sputtering or Misting Heads: Sprinklers should produce a steady, even spray.
 Sputtering, spitting, or creating a fine mist indicates a pressure problem or a damaged nozzle.